Holic75/Baldurs-gate-dnd-3.5/README.md

 – May distribute 16 skill points per level among thieving skills (24 points at level 1).
 – Gets one bonus feat at level 1 and every 3 levels thereafter.
 – May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 4 levels thereafter.
-– At 1st level gets Armor Training with leather and studded leather armor passive feat that allows to ignore armor skill and AC penalties.
-Gets Armor Training with hide armor and chainmails at level 4, splint mails at level 8, plate mails at level 12 and finally full plate mails at level 16.
+– At 1st level gets Armor Training which increases max dexterity AC bonus from any armor by 1 and reduces penalty to thieving skills by 10%.
+Max dexterity AC bonus is further increased by 1 at and skill penalties are reduced by 10% at level 4 and every 4 levels thereafter (up to a maximum of +5 increase in max AC bonus and -50% decrease of thieving skill penalty at level 16).
 – Starting from level 5 every hit of Fighter/Thief has 10% chance to slow the target for 1d4 rounds.
 – Starting from level 10 every hit of Fighter/Thief has additional 10% chance to blind the target for 1d4 rounds.
 – Starting from level 15 every hit of Fighter/Thief has additional 10% chance to make the target Sickened for 1d4 rounds (-2 to THAC0, Damage and all Savingthorws).